phyunsj/web-thing-swagger-page/README.md

 }
 ```

-Alow to use `nedb` module directly in `function` node.
+- `nodes/core/core/80-function.js` : alow to use `nedb` module directly in `function` node.
 Access `$HOME\actions.db` and `$HOME\events.db` to generate GET/POST responses.
 This is not an ideal approach but it is good enough to test REST APIs.

-- `nodes/core/core/80-function.js`

 ```
 function FunctionNode(n) {